-About EY Forensic & Integrity Services
+About EY's Fraud Investigation & Dispute Services

 Dealing with complex issues of fraud, regulatory compliance and business disputes can detract from efforts to succeed.
 Better management of fraud risk and compliance exposure is a critical business priority - no matter the size or industry sector.
-With approximately 4,500 forensic professionals around the world, we will assemble the right multidisciplinary and culturally aligned team to work with you and your legal advisors.
-We work to give you the benefit of our broad sector experience, our deep subject-matter knowledge and the latest insights from our work worldwide.
+With over 4,500 fraud investigation and dispute professionals around the world, we will assemble the right multidisciplinary and culturally aligned team to work with you and your legal advisors.
+We work to give you the benefit of our broad sector experience, our deep subject matter knowledge and the latest insights from our work worldwide.

-© 2018 EYGM Limited All Rights Reserved.
+© 2017 EYGM Limited All Rights Reserved.